 Bruce & Barefoot.

 Habitat Hospitality Studio built a complete functions program for Bruce and Barefoot, two sister venues on the Gold Coast.
 Both venues were already busy.
 Both were getting function inquiries.
-Neither had a pack, a pricing structure, or a way to take a customer from "do you do private events?" to a booked event.
+Neither had a pack, a pricing structure, or a process to take a customer from "do you do private events?" to a booked event.

 WHAT WE DELIVERED

 A complete functions program designed to work across both venues.
-One system, two identities, no compromises.

-The pack covered:
+The pack covers:

 A pricing structure handling two venues, four areas, two time bands, and weekday-weekend variation